6 minute read

 $ sudo systemctl reload NetworkManager

-Finally check that is possible to reach the OCP Api from our laptop:
+Finally, check that it is possible to reach the OCP API from our laptop:

 [rcarrata@laptop ~]$ oc login https://api.ocp4.rglab.com:6443